-Ask a doctor at Floating Hospital for Children’s Pediatric Emergency Department what season it is and you won’t hear about summer, fall, winter or spring.
+Ask a doctor at Tufts Children's Hospital’s Pediatric Emergency Department what season it is and you won’t hear about summer, fall, winter or spring.
 Around here, there are only two seasons: respiratory and trauma.
 Fall is still trauma season—and pediatric concussions head the list, thanks to outdoor activities and contact sports.
 Let’s take a close look with Emory Petrack, MD, Chief of Pediatric Emergency.

 No two concussions are the same

 While contact sports like football and soccer often cause head injuries, a pediatric concussion can happen from something as small as two toddlers bumping heads—or a more serious fall down stairs.
 The real question is: How severe is it?
 “Different children with the same impact will act differently,” says Dr. Petrack.
 “That’s why we do a full neurological exam.”